bfox87/surfs_up/README.md

 - There is more robust dataset of temperature data for June than December.
 At a count of 1,700 there are almost 200 more temperature observations for June in the years sampled than in December (count=1517).

 ![June](https://github.com/bfox87/surfs_up/blob/main/Screenshots/June.PNG)
 - There is more temperature variation in December than in June.
-The December standard deviation is higher and there is a larger difference between the minimum and maximum temperatures sampled than those in June.
+The December standard deviation is higher and there is a larger difference between the minimum and maximum temperatures recorded than those recorded in June.
 This makes sense that even in a tropical setting, the winter could see stronger swings in temperature.

 ![December](https://github.com/bfox87/surfs_up/blob/main/Screenshots/December.PNG)
 - June offers more favorable weather, temperature-wise, for the shop than December.
 The December temperatures are not cold by any means.
 However, the June statistics reveal that temperatures in the 70s are often "the norm."
 It is not very likely that temperatures will dip below 70 degrees, which could be considered "cool" by Hawaiian standards and result in slower business.

 ## Summary:
 Oahu's weather is well suited for our surf n' shake shop.
 The climate is warm and there really is not a great deal of difference in average temperatures in June versus those in December.